somebloke1/chroma_mcp_server/docs/scripts/chroma-client.md

 **Options:**

-- `--repo-root PATH`: Repository root path.
-Used for determining relative paths for document IDs and metadata.
-Default: Current working directory.
+- `--repo-root PATH`: Path to the Git repository root (default: current directory).
+Used to determine relative file paths for document IDs.
-- `--all`: Index all files currently tracked by git in the specified `--repo-root`.
+- `--all`: Index all files tracked by Git in the specified repository.
-- `--collection-name NAME`: Name of the ChromaDB collection to use.
-Default: `codebase_v1`.
+- `--collection-name NAME`: Specify the ChromaDB collection name (default: `codebase_v1`).

 **Examples:**